5 key differences between Basic & Premium

 EduKit Insight Basic requires you to upload a file of student names.
 But don’t worry - we provide you with easy-to-follow instructions to help you get started.

-EduKit Insight Premium easily connects to your schools’ MIS system.
+UK SCHOOLS: EduKit Insight Premium easily connects to your schools’ MIS system.
 This means you don’t need to re-upload data as EduKit Insight Premium updates your information automatically every night, saving you time.

 2. Analysis is more in depth